-Sand Running: Strength Training for Runners Who Loathe the Gym
+Sand Running: Strength Training for Runners

 As runners, we know that cross – and strength training is beneficial to our running.
 And it is often even prescribed to prevent or rehabilitate an injury.
 However, for many of us, the idea of sweaty, stationary exercise equipment in a stuffy gym is enough to bolt ourselves to the nearest couch.